Skip to content

 Consultation statement

-You will need to prepare a consultation statement to submit to us.
+You will need to prepare a consultation statement as part of your submission.
 This should:

 • summarise the issues and concerns you have received